willturner106/Crypto/docs/Affine.md

 ___

-Note: encode() also stores the enciphered text in the classe's cipher variable.
-It can be retreived later with
+Note: encode() also stores the enciphered text in the class's cipher variable.
+It can be retrieved later with

 > foo = a.cipher

 decode() stores the decoded text in the plain variable.
-It can be retreived with
+It can be retrieved with
 > foo = a.plain

 This means it is possible to call encode and decode successively, even if cipher or plain were not set originally.